kimatamaki/stack-game-list/README.md

 # Features

-You can output the acquired game list to a text file and import it to Trello.
+You can output the acquired game list to a screen or import it to Trello.

 # Requirement

-* Python 3.9.1
+- Python
+    - 3.9.*

 # Installation